|Add to your personal catalog|

-ED-350 Science Methods for Young Learners: Stem II (Spring; Yearly; 3.00 Credits; S) This course is for Education students seeking certification in the Pre-K-Grade 4 program, and is the third in a series of three courses intended to address the learning needs and best practices for teaching math, science, and technology to Pre-K-4 students in the 21st century classroom.
+ED-350 Science Methods: Stem III (Spring; Yearly; 3.00 Credits; S) This course is for Education students seeking certification in the Pre-K-Grade 4 program, and is the third in a series of three courses intended to address the learning needs and best practices for teaching math, science, and technology to Pre-K-4 students in the 21st century classroom.
 The primary focus of this course will be in the sciences but will include the integration of math, technology, and engineering.
 Get ready for an exciting, fast paced course as we explore science and the process of teaching science to elementary students using student's natural curiosity.
 The main vehicle of exploration will be an inquiry approach as we discover STEM learning the way we want our students to experience it.
 Prerequisites: ED110 and ED111 and ED120 and ED121 or ED130.
 ED130 may be taken as an alternate prerequisite for ED120/ED121 only.

 ED-370 Practicum in EC Education (Fall & Spring; Yearly; 1.00-3.00 Credits; S) A field experience designed for students seeking early childhood certification.
 This course is especially desirable for students who have done or will do practicums at the elementary level.
 Prerequisites: sophomore standing and ED234 and ED235.

 ED-390 Field Experience in Elementary Education (Fall & Spring; Yearly; 1.00-3.00 Credits; S) A field experience in which students apply theory previously learned in the classroom in a practicum situation.
 This practicum is not the normal student teaching that is required for certification.
 Prerequisites: ED110, ED120 and ED121.
 Note: Available by permission only.